edgedb/imdbench/README.rst

 3. They provide idiomatic, code-first data fetching APIs for different languages.
 This is particularly important as statically typed languages like Go and TypeScript gain popularity; the ability of ORMs to return strongly-typed query results in a DRY, non-reduntant way is increasingly desirable.

-However, the limitations of ORMs can be crippling as application complexity and traffic scale.
+However, the limitations of ORMs can be crippling as an application scales in complexity and traffic.
 Our goal in designing EdgeDB is to provide a third option with the best of all worlds.

 .. list-table::